Source Code Review

 Dynamic Application Security Testing (DAST)

-A DAST test is known as a black box source code test because it is performed through the application front end and does not have a view into the internal source code.
+A DAST test is known as a black box source code test because it’s performed through the application front end and does not have a view into the internal source code.
 This type of testing most similarly mirrors the techniques used by attacker to find potential weaknesses.
-A DAST test can look for a range of vulnerabilities including input/output validation issues, cross-site scripting, SQL injection, and other issues stemming from misconfiguration.
+DAST can look for a range of vulnerabilities including input/output validation issues, cross-site scripting, SQL injection, and other issues stemming from misconfiguration.

 Static Application Security Testing (SAST)

 The SAST approach to application testing looks for vulnerabilities in the source code.
 SAST requires access to the application’s source code.
 This is considered a real-time security view of your application’s inner-workings.
 Through this test, we can also see what information is being shared with integrated APIs.
 With API information, we can identify security or data violations.

 A SAST test is known as a white box source code test because it is performed by constructing code binaries to scan the full application including security of microservices, APIs, data flows through 3rd party libraries, and limited use object classes.